techiemum/Xplory/README.md

 ## - Functionality / features

-- The functionality of the application is to let users add pictures of the various parklands of the city .User will be enable to add ratings , features , facilities and convinience.
+- The functionality of the application is to let users add pictures of the various parklands of the city .User will be enable to add ratings , features , facilities and convenience.
-- Google API will be the main keypoint for providing information of the location of the park which would enable users to locate parkland via postcode.
+- Google API will be the main key point for providing information of the location of the park which would enable users to locate parkland via postcode.
 - Further, user will be able to filter --
   - Search through postcode
   - Play equipment
-  - Cafe which would further filtered by their menu avability
+  - Cafe which would further filtered by their menu availability
-  - Avaibility of Exercise equipments,
+  - availability of Exercise equipments,
   - Facility of Car/Scooter parking
   - Permission for Pet entry/No entry
-  - Avaibility of restrooms
+  - availability of restrooms
-  - Avaibility of parents room/ nappy change room
+  - availability of parents room/ nappy change room
   - Shade or No shade
-  - Accebility for the disable requirements
+  - Accessability for the disable requirements
   - Rest room for adults
   - Showers
-  - Avaibility of barbeque/cooking facility
+  - availability of barbecue/cooking facility
   - Safety equipment
   - Access to water play
   - Fence around the park